scrapy/scrapy/docs/intro/install.rst

 * `twisted`_, an asynchronous networking framework
 * `cryptography`_ and `pyOpenSSL`_, to deal with various network-level security needs

-The minimal versions which Scrapy is tested against are:

-* Twisted 18.9.0
-* lxml 4.3.0
-* pyOpenSSL 19.1.0

 Scrapy may work with older versions of these packages but it is not guaranteed it will continue working because it’s not being tested against them.